PayThePizzo/Data-Structures-and-Algorithms/2 - Tree/0 - TREE.md

 * **Internal node**: A node with at least one child is called Internal Node.
 * **Leaf Node or External Node**: The nodes which do not have any child nodes are called leaf nodes.
 * **Neighbour of a Node**: Parent or child nodes of that node are called neighbors of that node.
+  * Any node connected to u through a direct edge.

 ---
 ## Data